NimbleChain: Speeding up cryptocurrencies in general-purpose permissionless blockchains: Evaluation

 We empirically found that the most advantageous case for the attacker was with $a=0$, i.e., some correct processes $p$ receive $t'$ when $age_p(t)=0$, while other processes $q$ receive $t’$ when $age_q(t)>0$ (i..e, either 1 or 2).
 Hence, in this analysis, we consider $a=0$.

 As detailed in \S\ref{sec:slicing}, the divergent fragments of correct processes eventually converge when at most 2 new blocks are generated from either fragment (and delivered), when $AT=2(C+1)$.
 In contrast, when $AT=4$, the divergent fragments of correct processes may require $C$ blocks to converge.
 In the meantime, the attacker may perform a burst of consecutive fragmentation attacks with the intention to keep the system fragmented for a longer period, by creating a new fragmentation before the current one is healed.
 In these experiments, we assumed the attacker holds $24\%$ of the resources, which corresponds to the largest mining pool in Ethereum~\cite{silva2020impact}.
 The attacker continuously performs a fragmentation attack to weaken the aggregate resources owned by correct processes, by making them adhere to distinct fragments.
 The attacker uses its total mining power to perform the fragmentation attack series ($x=24\%$).
-For space limitations, we omit scenarios where the attacker only spends a fraction of its total mining power ($x<24\%$).
+For brevity, we omit scenarios where the attacker only spends a fraction of its total mining power ($x<24\%$).
 Our analysis of lower values of $x$ yielded similar observations as the ones that we present next.

 Further, we artificially instrumented the delivery protocol to ensure a \textit{fragmentation ratio} that is favorable to the attacker: 80\% of nodes randomly considered $RRS_p(t_1)=0$ and could accept a malicious block immediately, while the remaining 20\% considered $RRS_p(t_1)=1$ for $AT=2(C+1)$ or $RRS_p(t_1)=C$ for $AT=4$.
 In a real scenario, it would be very unlikely for the attacker to be able to reach such precise fragmentation, since he does not control the network latency.
-We tested other values for the fragmentation ratio (e.g. 50\%-50\%, 70\%-30\% and 60\%-40\%), which yielded similar conclusions.
-Due to lack of space, we do not present them here.
+We tested other values for the fragmentation ratio (e.g. 50\%-50\%, 70\%-30\% and 60\%-40\%), which yielded similar conclusions and hence we omit those results.